 - Water larger specimens in 8" (20 cm),diameter pots or larger when the plant is dry 2"-3" below the soil surface.
 It can tolerate drying out more.

 - Water thoroughly when ready but don't let them sit in water for more than a couple of hours.

 - Smaller specimens should be watered when the soil surface appears very dry.

-- If plants have sat dry for too long they will start to shrivel up but recover well.
+- If plants sit dry for too long they will start to shrivel up but usually recover well.

-- Soil moisture measuring meters for houseplants can be a wonderful tool for some and especially for spiny plants!
+- Moisture meters for indoor plants are especially helpful with succulents in larger containers.
+These meters for houseplants can be a wonderful tool,especially for spiny succulent plants!
 They are available at many garden centers and online.